Sleep Apnea Treatment in Federal Way, WA

 • What does sleep apnea look like?

-The biggest signs of sleep apnea include loud snoring or sudden waking and gasping for air.
+The most significant signs of sleep apnea include loud snoring or sudden waking and gasping for air.

 Sleep apnea symptoms may look different from person to person but include tiredness throughout the day and lack of concentration.
 Left untreated, sleep apnea can cause serious health issues.